rowanmanning/rowanmanning.com/content/posts/2020-12-02-i-like-rss/index.md

 I set up [Feedly](https://feedly.com/), intending on upgrading away from their free tier if I liked it.

 I didn't.
-There's something about Feedly's interface I just can't get behind, there's noise I just don't need like all the social buttons, as well as recommended content.
-I also found that the way feeds are managed just didn't gel with how I want to read.
-Maybe some of these things could be solved by paying for it, but I just don't like it enough to do that.
+There's something about Feedly's interface I just can't get behind, there's noise I don't need like all the social buttons, as well as recommended content.
+I also found that the way feeds are managed didn't gel with how I want to read.
+Maybe some of these things could be solved by paying for it, but I really don't like it enough to do that.

 ## Audrey (2020–???)